DiscountDrugNetwork/iframe-integration-instructions/README.md

-# Discount Drug Network BETA Embed Instructions
+# Discount Drug Network Embed Instructions
 Thank you for using Discount Drug Network Plus!
 Here are the instructions and things to note while setting it up.

 ## Head section